CIA

 2. Cybersecurity and digital disruption

 Technology continues to be both the biggest risk and the biggest opportunity for internal auditors.
-With evolving tools like GenAI, cybersecurity and data privacy continue to be vulnerable points in any organization and internal audit professionals need to ensure that their practice helps identify and protect against these risks.
+With evolving AI in auditing and other tech tools, cybersecurity and data privacy continue to be vulnerable points in any organization and internal audit professionals need to ensure that their practice helps identify and protect against these risks.

 On the other hand, internal auditors have a responsibility to leverage technology to improve their value and efficiency.
 By learning to leverage AI-powered tools, implementing cloud-based programs, and effectively incorporating new technology into their workflow, they can be more effective for their organizations and provide both better and faster audit services.